Skip to content

 The Challenge

-• Low-Level Streams: Request bodies are streams.
-Reading JSON payload bodies requires manually accumulating buffer chunks, handling character encoding, and parsing exceptions.
+• Streams: Request bodies arrive as streams.
+Reading JSON means accumulating buffer chunks, handling encoding, and catching parse exceptions.

-• Dynamic Parameterized Routing: Node.js does not have a router.
-Matching dynamic paths (e.g., /users/:id/posts/:postId) and resolving wildcards requires a fast pattern-matching routing engine.
+• Routing: No built-in router.
+Matching dynamic paths like /users/:id/posts/:postId requires a pattern-matching engine.

-• Strict Compile-Time Type Safety: Inferring route parameters at compile time from a path string literal (so that typing ctx.params.id is fully checked by the TypeScript compiler) is exceptionally difficult.
+• Type safety: Inferring route parameters at compile time from a path string literal so that ctx.params.id is fully type-checked by TypeScript is hard to get right.

 The Solution